nononovak/otwadvent2019-ctfwriteup/day17_snowflake_idle.md

 1577484993227	ZPndFWsM0ioUz8en2zLNgYFHRFYm4olDPFCTPgLP1PqTbpHcmkRdXDP7khRkBM4qFM/U6JBvkprF	upgrade, total 1.8999999999999986
 ```

-From this table, its pretty obvious that the "data" is likely encypting _something_, and that _something_ is likely the current game state.
+From this table, it's pretty obvious that the `"data"` is likely encrypting _something_, and that _something_ is likely the current game state.
 From here, I did a simple base64 decode and XOR of several pairs of "data" values.

 ```
 b'000000000000000000000100000000000000000000000000000000000000000000000000000000000000'	XOR of start and collect 1, total 1